The economy added 315,000 jobs, showcasing a labor market that is still strong

 Average wages in August were up 5.2% from a year ago — unchanged from July.

-Nela Richardson, chief economist for the payroll processing company ADP, believes wage gains have begun to level off.
+Nela Richardson, chief economist for the payroll processing company ADP, believes wage gains have begun to level off, which could ease upward pressure on prices.

 "Wages have jumped up but they've stabilized," Richardson said.
 "And so, depending on your view — half empty or half full — [that] could be interpreted as good news for the future of inflation."